thias15/rl-nd-project2/Report.md

 When training the the agent, it became apparent that it is quite sensitive to the network architecture (actor and critic) and training parameters.
 While the current agent learns to solve the task quite quickly, further performance boost could certainly be achieved by further hyper-parameter tuning.

-Also[prioritized experience replay](https://arxiv.org/abs/1511.05952) could help to further boost performance.
+Also [prioritized experience replay](https://arxiv.org/abs/1511.05952) could help to further boost performance.
 In conventional DDPG experiences are samples from the replay memory proportial to the frequency they occured.
 Priority experience replay, as the name suggests, prioritizes experiences containing important transitions and samples them more frequently.
 This leads to more effienct training.

 ### Crawler Environment